 When you accuse someone of a crime, when you present falsehoods as facts to harm another, you must provide proof of your claims and address the evidence that shows your words to be false.
 It’s called accountability.

-As I said before, I spent the last year trying to persuade myself these acts were done out of misguided self-righteousness.
+As I said before, I spent the year following these false accusations trying to persuade myself these acts were done out of misguided self-righteousness.
 I tried to correct the record, allow voices to be heard, but I was wrong; these attacks were malicious, and they must be challenged.

 My expanded statement can be found here: It’s Come To This.
 More to follow.

 7.9.21 Update: For new information and screenshots regarding the allegations, please see Jeff Johnson’s Medium article, “Beyond Politics, Beliefs, or Life Choices — This is About Right and Wrong.”
 If unfamiliar with the background regarding these events, please continue to “It’s Come To This.”
 The link to Jeff’s article is at the end of that article as well for convenience — and it’s best you read Karissa’s perspective on our interaction in her own words, not mine.

 7.23.21 Update: Audio from conversations involving the allegations in the accuser’s own words was recently uploaded in an article “The Truth Will Always Find You.”
 The audio gives Karissa’s perspective on events, which is worth listening to.
 While I recommend reading the article, the actual uploaded video with the audio clips can be found directly here.

 8.31.21 Update: In the evidence submitted to the Court of Los Angeles, among them you will find Exhibit 6, where Kelly Bristol’s own witness denies her story (p.88).
 Again, this wasn’t my witness, it was hers.
 She identified and called out this witness, not me.
 Her witness, however, completely discounts her story.
 But don’t take my word for it — read the evidence and decide for yourself.